-Graduate students who wish to pursue an Option A external minor in gender and women's studies should consult the associate chair of the Department of Gender and Women's Studies.
-Courses are chosen in conjunction with the associate chair, who serves as the minor advisor, and the student's departmental advisor.
-A student may earn a doctoral minor in gender and women’s studies with 9 credits, if all 9 credits are in exclusively graduate-level GEN&WS courses numbered 700 and above.
-Alternatively, a student many earn the minor with 12 credits if these are courses numbered 300 and above and identified as designed for graduate work.
-One course must be GEN&WS 900 Approaches to Research in Women's Studies/Gender Studies.
+A student may earn a doctoral minor in Gender and Women's Studies with 9 credits, if all 9 credits are in exclusively graduate-level GEN&WS courses numbered 700 and above.
+Alternatively, a student may earn the minor with 12 credits if these are courses numbered 300 and above and identified as designed for graduate work.
+One course must be GEN&WS 800 Research Methods in Gender & Women's Studies.
 Students are expected to achieve a B or better in all courses used for the minor.
 Directed study courses do not count toward the minor.
-Students may not use colloquia or "brown bag" format courses toward requirements of the doctoral minor.
-Transferred credits are discouraged, but may be allowed with approval of the associate chair.
-If a student is pursuing two Ph.D. minors, no more than one course shall overlap between the gender and women's studies minor and the other minor.
+Students may not use colloquia courses toward requirements of the doctoral minor.
+Transferred credits are discouraged, but may be allowed with approval of the director of graduate studies.
+If a student is pursuing two doctoral minors, no more than one course shall overlap between the gender and women's studies minor and the other minor.

 Faculty Affiliates: See the GEN&WS Faculty Affiliates for more information about instructors on campus who are engaged in feminist-inspired teaching and research.

 See the current semester's GEN&WS Lecturers and Teaching Assistants directory.

 Curricular Planning: Nina Valeo Cooke